raymyers/nopilot.dev/src/pages/leaderboards.md

 | 3    | Devin                | 13.48% | -            | Reported, sample  | Cognition    | Proprietary |

-An "unassisted" score means the agent is told which files need to be modified.
+SWE-bench scores come in "assisted" and "unassisted" versions.
+"Assisted" means the agent is told which files need to be modified by the "oracle".
+There is usually a large difference between these scores, highlighting that navigating the codebase is a key part of the problem.

+ML researcher [theblackcat102](https://github.com/theblackcat102) [reports](https://x.com/zraytam/status/1769523013501039070) that Claude 3 Opus reaches 11.07% assisted, hinting that the current GPT-4-based agent scores could be improved with Opus access (we got usage throttled attempting to verify).

 ## LiveCodeBench